tinayzhao/gm-code-challenge/README.md

 This is a two-player game.
 The rules are:
 1. The game is played on a grid that's 3 squares by 3 squares.
-2. First Player is X, second player is O. Players take turns marking empty squares by inputting position of the square (see diagram below).
+2. First player is X, second player is O. Players take turns marking empty squares by inputting position of the square (see diagram below).
 3. The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.
 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.